 And as we leave the European Union and establish an independent trade policy we will be able to negotiate new trade agreements with major trading partners, like Brazil and Chile.

 In Brazil, the Chief Secretary will visit the GSK-Butantan Centre of Excellence.
 One of the largest biomedical research centres in the world, responsible for 51% of Brazil’s vaccine production.
 UK-based pharmaceutical giant GSK and the São Paulo State Research Foundation (FAPESP) partnered to fund the Centre of Excellence together in 2013.

 She will also visit the University of Sao Paulo to visit the Shell Lab where the UK has collaborated with the University on a number of projects.

-Additionally, she will give a speech to the Instituto Millenium, one of Brazil’s biggest think-tanks, on the importance of free enterprise.
+Additionally, she will meet with the Instituto Millenium, one of Brazil’s biggest think-tanks, to discuss the importance of free enterprise.